Nelson-Gon/pyautocv/.github/CONTRIBUTING.md

 Please note that the 'pyfdc' project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+[See also](https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/) for a guide on Sphinx documentation.